foundry-rs/compilers/README.md

 - .github/workflows/ci.yml
 -->

-Foundry Compilers will keep a rolling MSRV (minimum supported rust version) policy of **at least** 6 months.
-When increasing the MSRV, the new Rust version must have been released at least six months ago.
-The current MSRV is 1.86.0.
+The current MSRV (minimum supported rust version) is 1.87.

 Note that the MSRV is not increased automatically, and only as part of a minor release.